Do you treat acne?

-With the appropriate products and medications, almost every case of acne can improve significantly.
-In addition, you can work with your dermatologist to create a regime to prevent further outbreaks.
+With new technologies and new products, almost every case of acne can be resolved.
+In addition, you can work with your dermatologist or aesthetician to develop/create a regime to prevent further outbreaks.

 Is acne caused by poor hygiene or diet?

-Poor hygiene and diet are not direct causes of acne.
-Numerous studies show there is no direct link between diet and acne, however eating a balanced diet with plenty of fruits and vegetables is always recommended.
-Acne is a normal part of adolescence and most teenagers will get some form of acne.
+Acne is usually a normal part of adolescence and most teenagers will get some form of acne, but poor hygiene and diet are not direct causes of acne.
 In most cases, if you vigorously scrub your skin to eliminate excess oils and dead skin, you can further irritate your skin.
+Numerous studies show there is no direct link between diet and acne; however, eating a balanced diet with plenty of fruits and vegetables is always recommended.
 If you have adult acne, it is best to consult a dermatologist to determine the cause and the best treatment options.

 Is acne treatment just for cosmetic reasons?

 No. Although the acne itself poses no threat to a person’s physical health, acne can cause permanent scarring.
 The appearance of the acne and acne scarring can affect the way a person feels about himself or herself.
-With significant medical and non-medical advancements, most acne can improve, so it makes sense to explore all options available.
+With significant medical and non-medical advancements, most acne can be cleared up, so it makes sense to explore all options available.

 How do you treat acne scars?

 We offer several treatment options to reduce the appearance of acne scars.
-Options for skin resurfacing may include fractional laser skin resurfacing, SkinPen Treatments, chemical peels, and microdermabrasion.
+Options for skin resurfacing may include fractional laser skin resurfacing, micro needling, chemical peels, and microdermabrasion.